 Southern Exposure's Fall/Winter Gardening Guide

-- may do minor damage to greens, especially those inside a greenhouse.
-Protection = look for them at night with flashlight; or leave boards in garden for slugs to hide under during the day, then turn over the boards to collect the slugs.
+Slugs - may do minor damage to greens, especially those inside a greenhouse.
+Protection: look for them at night with flashlight; or leave boards in garden for slugs to hide under during the day, then turn over the boards to collect the slugs.

-- may eat root crops or greens under heavy plastic.
-Protection = traps and cats may keep down their numbers, but easiest to harvest root crops to safety of a refrigerator or root cellar if noticing damage.
+Voles - may eat root crops or greens under heavy plastic.
+Protection: traps and cats may keep down their numbers, but easiest to harvest root crops to safety of a refrigerator or root cellar if noticing damage.

 Roots and greens storage:

-Try to have as many greens and roots mature as possible ~Dec 15 before growth stops - from Dec 15-Feb 15, what you see is what you can eat, don't count on any new growth happening.
+Try to have as many greens and roots mature as possible by ~Dec 15 before growth stops.
+From Dec 15-Feb 15, what you see is what you can eat; don't count on any new growth happening.
 If there's limited garden space, greens are the most productive.
 Sow seeds thickly and harvest thinnings as plants grow.
 Once plants have matured to their final spacing, only harvest outer leaves, leave small leaves to become larger.

 Most productive/cold-hardy greens: spinach, kale, collards, some mustards, Even' Star Winter Arugula, cilantro, sorrel, salad burnet, curly parsley.